WEEK 14 - Molding and Casting

 12. Hero Shot - Final Resin Casting Result

-This hero shot presents the complete result of the molding and casting workflow developed during this assignment.
-Starting from a digitally prepared cat relief, a CNC-machined master mold was fabricated using a CNC Router and later improved through sanding and sealing to reduce visible toolpath marks.
-A flexible silicone mold was then produced from the CNC master and used to cast the final piece using EPOX-21 epoxy resin.
+This hero shot presents the complete result of the molding and casting workflow.
+Starting from a digitally prepared cat relief, a CNC-machined master mold was fabricated, improved through sanding and sealing, used to produce a flexible silicone mold, and finally cast with EPOX-21 epoxy resin.

 Video evidence of the final resin casting result.